 Yes!
 If you aren’t transparent about your finances when completing your mortgage application, you are committing mortgage fraud.
 Your application will be turned down if it is discovered that you have intentionally lied, and other consequences could also be.

-Therefore, you will need to declare your student loans and any other loans you might have when filling out the expenditure box on your application form.
+As a mortgage broker with over 30 years of experience, it is our observation that it is essential that you declare your student loans and any other loans you might have when filling out the expenditure box on your mortgage application form.

 The only exception is if you are earning under the student loan payment threshold.
 You won’t need to enter your loan repayments on the form if this applies to you but you should still let your lender know about any student loans you have.
 If your income rises and you have to start making repayments on your student loans, you should let the lender know about your change of circumstances.

 What If You’re Under the Student Loan Repayments Threshold?

 If you are under the student loan repayment threshold and therefore not making any student loan repayments, this will not affect your chances of getting a mortgage.

 However, as we suggested already, you will need to tell your lender when you do go over the repayment threshold so as to remain transparent.
 This shouldn’t affect your mortgage as your student loan payments won’t exceed the level of income you are earning so the mortgage lender will still be satisfied that you are able to make the monthly repayment on your mortgage.

 Should I Pay off My Student Loan to Help My Mortgage?

 Before applying for a mortgage, you might assume paying off your student loan is a good idea.
 If you are in a position to do this, there are benefits.
 However, it’s not something you necessarily need to worry about if you can already get a favourable mortgage deal, despite having an existing student loan.